TheodorEmanuelsson/BitcoinGARCH/README.md

 Data for closing price and returns are tested for stationarity and presence of ARCH-effects.

-AR-GARCH model for returns show the best fit while closing price model is acceptable.
+AR-GARCH model for returns show the best fit while closing price AR-GARCH model is acceptable.

 Finally a rolling-forecast is used to predict the last 50 days of the series.
 Forecasting one day ahead and refitting model every five days.